Inflectra/spira-documentation/docs/Spira-User-Manual/Test-Case-Management.md

 ### Delete

 Clicking on the "***Delete***" button deletes all the test cases and/or test folders whose check-boxes have been selected.
-If any of the items are test folders, then the entire contents of that folder will also be deleted (as you would expect in Microsoft Windows® Explorer or OS X Finder).
+If any of the items are test folders, then the contents of the folder(s) are not deleted, but instead moved to the root folder.

 ### Execute